ramyardaneshgar/THM-Writeup-ThreatIntelligence/README.md

 dns.answers.data: "0.0.0.0"
 ```

 Regular updates to IOC lists and Sigma rules help to maintain the relevance of detection mechanisms.
-Continuous tuning and validation ensured the SOC remained adaptive to evolving threats.

 ---